A model for a large investor trading at market indifference prices. II: Continuous-time case: Random fields associated with Pareto allocations

 the interior of the simplex in $\mathbf{R}^M$.
-Following \cite{BankKram:11a}, we denote by
+Following \cite{BankKram13a}, we denote by

-the random field of Pareto allocations given by \eqref{eq:21}.
+the random field of Pareto allocations given by (\ref{eq25}).
 Clearly, the sample paths of this random field are continuous.
-Note that, by the properties of the function $r=r(v,x)$, see Theorem~4.1 in \cite{BankKram:11a}, the Pareto allocation $\pi(a)$ can be equivalently defined by
+From the equivalence of~(\ref{eq22}) and~(\ref{eq23}), we deduce that the Pareto allocation $\pi(a)$ can be equivalently defined by

-In Corollary~\ref{cor:1} below we provide the description of the conditional Pareto allocations in our economy, which is analogous to~\eqref{eq:21}.
-The proof of this corollary relies on the following general and well-known fact, which is a conditional version of Theorem~4.3 in \cite{BankKram:11a}.
+In Corollary~\ref{cor1} below, we provide the description of the conditional Pareto allocations in our economy, which is analogous to~(\ref{eq25}).
+The proof of this corollary relies on the following general and well-known fact, which is a conditional version of Theorem~3.1 in \cite{BankKram13a}.